mattrglobal/draft-looker-oauth-client-id-scheme/draft-ietf-looker-oauth-client-discovery.md

 ## Client Metadata Response

-The response is a set of claims about the client's configuration, including all necessary metadata and public key location information.
-A successful response MUST use the 200 OK HTTP status code and return a JSON object using the "application/json" content type that contains a set of claims as its members that are a subset of the metadata values defined in OAuth 2.0 dynamic client registration protocol {{!RFC7591}}.
-Other claims MAY also be returned.
+The response is a set of elements describing client's configuration, including all necessary metadata and public key location information.
+A successful response MUST use the 200 OK HTTP status code and return a JSON object using the "application/json" content type that contains a set of elements as defined in [Client Metadata](#client-metadata).
+Other elements MAY also be returned.

-<< TBC - Remove this ??
-Claims that return multiple values are represented as JSON arrays >>.
-Claims with zero elements MUST be omitted from the response.
+Elements that return multiple values are represented as JSON arrays.
+Elements with no values MUST be omitted from the response.

 An error response uses the applicable HTTP status code value.